MichaelTMiyoshi/CPPwithMiyoshi/Problems/GoalSheet05.md

 # Goal Sheet 05

 Catch up goal sheet.
+I use this goal sheet (and several others) as a time when students can catch up or get ahead as they need.

 There are no mustard goal sheets, but as a student of mine once noted, students should relish all goal sheets.
 (Thanks Connor.)

-The following is an excerpt from my book, _[C++ with Miyoshi](https://amzn.to/3bQuePT)_ (I suppose you could call this an ad.), that explains catch up goal sheets and has a couple humorous anecdotes.
+The following excerpt explains catch up goal sheets a bit more and has a couple humorous anecdotes.

+## Catch Up and Mustard
+Excerpt from _[C++ with Miyoshi](https://amzn.to/3bQuePT)_ (I suppose you could call this an ad.)

 If you have looked ahead at all, you will see that there is what seems to be a numbering error.
 Either that or there is a missing goal sheet.
 In other words, the problems from the last chapter are numbered GS04- and the problems from the next chapter (after this one) are numbered GS06-.
 So what happened to the GS05 problems?
 There are none.
 Or at least there are no specific new problems.